ahmedsbytes/ahmd.io/content/posts/monorepos.md

 * The cost of changing internal tools to follow the new structure.
 * The cost of training all engineers and changing the culture to adjust to the new style.

-So, considering the pros, the cons, and the cost, is it a viable deicion ?
+So, considering the pros, the cons, and the cost, is it a viable decision ?

 ## It's an organizational change, not just a technical one.